oveku/Warhammer-Fantasy-FTG-Edition/rules/character generation.md

 # Character Generation (FTG Edition)

-Denne filen beskriver hvordan man lager en karakter i Warhammer Fantasy FTG Edition.
+This file describes how to create a character in Warhammer Fantasy FTG Edition.

-## 1. Velg Konsept
+## 1. Choose a Concept
-- Tenk ut en bakgrunn, motivasjon og rolle i gruppen.
+- Think of a background, motivation, and your role in the group.

-## 2. Fordel Attributter
+## 2. Assign Attributes
-- Start med FTG-baseline: +5 til +10 på alle stats over standard WFRP.
+- Start with the FTG baseline: +5 to +10 on all stats above standard WFRP.
-- Fordel poeng etter ønsket fokus (se AI_CONTEXT.md for detaljer).
+- Distribute points according to your desired focus (see AI_CONTEXT.md for details).

-## 3. Velg Karriere og Talenter
+## 3. Choose Career and Talents
-- Velg en startkarriere (Tier 2 nivå).
+- Select a starting career (Tier 2 level).
-- Multiclass: Velg ett talent fra en tilstøtende karriere.
+- Multiclass: Choose one talent from an adjacent career.

-## 4. Ferdigheter
+## 4. Skills
-- Fordel ferdighetspoeng etter karriere og bakgrunn.
+- Distribute skill points based on career and background.
-- Husk: Overlevelse, kamp, sosiale ferdigheter, magi (om aktuelt).
+- Remember: Survival, combat, social skills, magic (if applicable).

-## 5. Fate, Resilience og Grit
+## 5. Fate, Resilience, and Grit
 - Fate: 1
 - Resilience: 1
-- Grit: 3-4 (avhengig av bakgrunn)
+- Grit: 3-4 (depending on background)

-## 6. Utrustning
+## 6. Equipment
-- Startutstyr tilpasset karriere og region.
+- Starting gear tailored to career and region.

-## 7. Særtrekk og Hemmeligheter
+## 7. Traits and Secrets
-- Velg eller rull én personlig hemmelighet eller særtrekk.
+- Choose or roll one personal secret or trait.

-## 8. Avsluttende detaljer
+## 8. Final Details
-- Navn, utseende, relasjoner, mål.
+- Name, appearance, relationships, goals.

-Se AI_CONTEXT.md for eksempler og mer detaljerte husregler.
+See AI_CONTEXT.md for examples and more detailed house rules.